Basic Interoperable Scrambling System

 Only a decoder with the correct secret BISS-key will be able to decrypt a BISS-E feed.
 This gives the rights holder control as to exactly which decoder can be used to decrypt/decode a specific feed.
 Any BISS-E encrypted feed will have a corresponding BISS-1 key that will unlock it.

-BISS-E is amongst others used by EBU to protect UEFA Champions League and other high-profile satellite feeds.
+BISS-E is amongst others used by EBU to protect UEFA Champions League, NBC in the United States for NBC O&O and Affiliated station and other high-profile satellite feeds.